7 Best eCommerce Platforms for Businesses in 2026

 2. Wix

 Wix is a website builder that provides an easy and intuitive way for individuals and businesses to create professional-looking websites without coding.
-They offer a wide range of customisable templates tailored for eCommerce, restaurants, personal blogs, photography, and more.
+It offers a wide range of customisable templates for eCommerce, restaurants, personal blogs, photography, and more.

 Features: Wix offers support for day-to-day business operations, such as marketing tools, inventory management, and POS systems.

 Pricing: Wix offers a free plan, but it doesn't include payment processing features.
-For businesses looking to accept payments, Wix offers four paid plans priced between $16 and $179 per month.5 Additionally, the platform offers enterprise solutions with personalised account support for larger-scale needs.
+For businesses looking to accept payments, Wix offers four paid plans priced between A$21 and A$199 per month.3 Additionally, the platform provides enterprise solutions with personalised account support for larger-scale needs.

 Pros